 To want to write, a child must simply see writing done and see what writing can do.
-How much writing do most children see being done at school is also an issue – a topic we discuss here.
+How much writing do most children see being done at school is also a potential issue flagged up by research projects – a topic we discuss here.

 The question is why does the writing activity children engage in seem so far removed from the real intentions of writing?
 This is the question LiteracyForPleasure has tried to answer in our pedagogical approach to writing, which we are calling Real World Literacy.
 To read more about this new approach please click here.